VS

 Across all battles:

-Fans are really drawn to Straight Outta Compton for its raw energy and bold social commentary.
-It's not just an album; it's a statement that tapped into the zeitgeist of its era, and that still resonates today.
+Fans are drawn to Straight Outta Compton for its raw energy and its groundbreaking impact on the gangsta rap genre.
+It's not just an album; it's a cultural phenomenon that captured the frustrations and truths of a generation, making it a historic staple in hip-hop.